tweag/python-monorepo-example/2019-01-20-types-got-you.md

 prominently revealed in niche communities that are made up from enthusiastic people, not just people who have to pay the bill.

 Haskell does attract a certain kind of personality.
-Who in his/her sane mind would start using monads and all these other funny things?
+Who in their sane mind would be entirely oblivious to the many barbaric and funny words part of our lingua franca in documentation, tutorials and books today?
 Probably someone who is either very convinced in the benefits of typed FP or just someone who has, let's admit it, a bit adventurous and curious mind.
-These qualities can lead some Haskellers astray, deviating them from more pragmatic solutions.

-In many areas, there is a difference in perception between people who create things and people who consume (in the most general sense) their creations.
-Successful creators know perfectly well how their works are going to be consumed (“perceived”, if it's a work of art, etc.), and how to satisfy the consumers.
-Others don't, their attention is occupied elsewhere.
+It is easy to forget the timeless principles of robust engineering in this intellectual pursuit, perhaps even without noticing it.

-Good music producers *listen*, they judge everything by how it sounds, because when the result is rendered and saved, people won't know how many effects, plugins, advanced techniques from some magazine were used.
-No, they don't give a shit about that.
+Good music producers *listen*.
+They judge everything by how it sounds, because when the result is rendered and saved, people won't know how many effects, plugins, advanced techniques from some magazine were used.
+Nope, they really could not care less about that.
 They only care about the sound.
 For a beginner though, it is tempting to throw in a lot of processing and clever tricks, and in doing so they often overdo and produce a track that sucks.

 The amateur producer from our example tried to make a record better, but he has not yet understood that his focus is misplaced.
 I think the situation is